2020 Vault Rankings

 About Foster Pepper

-On September 1st, 2019, Foster Pepper PLLC and Garvey Schubert Barer merged to form Foster Garvey PC.
+On September 1st, 2019, Foster Pepper and Garvey Schubert Barer merged to form Foster Garvey PC.
+This is the legacy profile for Foster Pepper.

 One of the Pacific Northwest's largest business law firms, the century-old Foster Pepper has strong practices in real estate and land use, municipal government and public affairs, and creditors' rights, among other areas.